Purdue-LuisVargas/ABE_65100_FinalProject/README.md

 ### Data quality checking methods and Data presentation

 The graphical data quality checking and the graphical analysis are performed using a dashboard application.
 Running them requires the following Python libraries: *dash*, *plotly*, *pandas *, and *json*.
 The *graphs_weather_cleanDF.py* executes the graphical data quality checking app while *graphs_weather_rawDF.py* runs the visual analysis.
 Once the app script is executed, the dashboard is visualized at http://127.0.0.1:8050/.
-These